thesystemninjaneer/billtracker/my-bill-tracker/READNE.md

 The bill_tracker_db includes a `users` table for the "Users Service" microservice will be responsible for user registration, login, and managing user profiles.
 It uses Node.js with Express to integrate secure password handling with JWT-based authentication.

+ Running and Testing the Secured Backend and Frontend

+    Rebuild and Restart Backend Services:
+    From your project root (where docker-compose.yml is), run:
+    Bash

+docker compose up --build -d

+This will rebuild the organization-service image with the updated code and restart its container.

+Verify Backend Logs:
+Check the logs for organization-service:
+Bash

+docker compose logs -f organization-service

+Ensure it starts without errors.

+Start React Frontend (if not already running):
+In a separate terminal, navigate to my-bill-tracker-frontend and run:
+Bash

+    npm run dev

+Test Flow:

+    Login: Open your browser to the frontend (http://localhost:5173/).
+You should be redirected to the login page.
+Log in with your registered testuser credentials.

+    Dashboard - Empty State (for new users):

+        If you log in with a new user (i.e., one that did not implicitly create organizations when user_id was hardcoded to 1), you should now see an empty list of organizations on the dashboard.
+This confirms the service is now filtering by the actual user_id.

+    Add Organization: Go to "Add Organization".
+Fill in details for a new organization and submit.

+        It should add successfully.
+Return to the dashboard.
+You should now see only this new organization (and any others you create for this specific user).

+    Logout and Login with Another User:

+        Create a new user account via the "Register" page.

+        Logout from the first user, and then log in with this new user.

+        You should see an empty list of organizations again, demonstrating that the data is now strictly segregated by user_id.
+The organizations created by testuser are not visible to this new user.

+    Test API Directly (Optional - Postman/Curl):

+        Try fetching organizations from http://localhost:3001/organizations without an Authorization: Bearer <token> header.
+You should get a 401 Unauthorized response.

+        Try with a valid token from testuser.
+You should see testuser's organizations.

+        Try with a valid token from your second user.
+You should see the second user's organizations (or an empty array).

+Congratulations!
+Your Organization Service is now securely integrated with the User Service, and data access is correctly restricted to the authenticated user.

+Next, we should tackle the Bill Payment Service to start tracking actual monthly bills and update the dashboard.
+How does that sound?